brorb/710-wiki/Content/Characters/SYSTEM II.md

 ## Leaked Messages in [[The Sleuths]] Discord server

 In the days following the confirmation of [[SYSTEM]]'s capture, SYSTEM II would post one-sided messages where it seems to have some kind of conversation with an unknown character.
-This is most likely without its own knowledge, but for how or why these messages were posted into the Discord server are currently unknown.

 ```discord
 [